andrewphillipdoss/Split-Wav-GUI/README.md

 # Split-Wav-GUI

-A just-for-fun sampler that can choose and split a file by silences.
+A just-for-fun sampler that can choose and split a wav file by silences.

 Usage Instructions: